Brisbane bus evacuation

 Emergency exit windows

-All buses are fitted with emergency exit windows which are identifiable by an illuminated 'emergency exit' sticker and 'break-glass' hammer.
+All buses are fitted with emergency exit windows, identifiable by an illuminated 'emergency exit' sticker and 'break-glass' hammer.
 To use an emergency exit window, remove the hammer and hit the glass with the metal point.
 The window will shatter.
 Run the hammer around the edge of the window base to remove any excess glass or cover the window base if glass shards are present.

 Roof hatch emergency exit